Proportional Reasoning 2 (PR2)

 Imagine you had a box of these black, red and brown beads.
 Describe to someone how to make a copy of this necklace.

 For Every One (PR2) is packed with contexts which prompt students to develop meaning for ratio, proportion and scale.
 Colourful necklaces are an evocative context through which students naturally develop their own shorthand (“For every…”) and sense of a repeating pattern.
 Contexts—like vinaigrette dressing presented in a cylinder and mixing squash in a glass—are chosen for their ‘bar-like’ imagery, helping to focus questions on proportional comparisons.
-The ratio table takes centre stage in this module as a flexible way to scale up recipes, convert between currencies and measurements, or equitably share a pizza.
+The ratio table takes centre stage in this module as a flexible way to scale up recipes, convert between currencies and measurements, or share pizza in a given ratio.

 Overview of For Every One